Scroll Top

 Objective: Healthy reefs for healthy people (hrhp) are responsible for the monitoring and evaluation (m&e) of the mar+invest initiative.

-- In Mexico, the project successfully developed protocols for the capture of wild crabs, as well as for breeding, hatching, and cultivating King Crab juveniles to the desired carapace length.
-A substantial increase in juvenile survival (28%) was achieved through optimized feeding strategies, improved shelter design, and enhanced infrastructure such as the Individual Vertical System.
-Additionally, the consultancy to develop the Business Plan has started.
+• In Mexico, the King Crab mariculture project developed protocols for wild capture, breeding, hatching, and juvenile cultivation targeting carapace length, achieving a 28% increase in juvenile survival through optimized feeding, improved shelter design, and enhanced infrastructure such as the Individual Vertical System, while advancing the development of its business plan through specialized consultancy support.

 Photo: Sara Gutiérrez